 |12||Persons and objects of daily life can be recognized|

 |12-18||Earliest speaking of first words|

-Language is absolutely necessary to achieve social cognitions.
+Language is absolutely necessary to achieve social cognition.

 Moral development (Kohlberg, 1958)

-Moral: System of belief and value systems that we use to decide about right and wrong behavior.
-The American psychologist Lawrence Kohlberg created a stage model about moral development with each stage subdivided into two substages.
+Moral: Value and belief systems that we use to decide about right and wrong behavior.
+The American psychologist Lawrence Kohlberg created a stage model about moral development, with each stage subdivided into two substages.
 It represents an extension of Piaget’s model of cognitive development.

 |Preconventional (2-10 years)|